zaherg/xdebug-safari/README.md

 # Xdebug Helper for Safari

+> [!IMPORTANT]
-> Built with Astro from Codex.
+> This version was converted to Safari using Astro Model from Codex. use it with caution.

 A macOS Safari port of [JetBrains’ Xdebug Helper](https://github.com/JetBrains/xdebug-extension).
 Toggle Xdebug debugging, profiling, and tracing from the Safari toolbar, with configurable IDE keys and triggers.